matrixx567/LabView_QuickDrop_AddLabels/README.md

 Press `Ctrl+Space` and `Ctrl+Q`to add a subdiagram label to the structure element.
 For removing the label press `Ctrl+Space`and `Ctrl+Shift+Q`.

+If you insert a text into the QD combo box it will be inserted as subdiagram label of the visible frame.

 ### Add or remove a label to a wire

 Select a wire.